- All full-time, tenure-track faculty, except faculty on phased retirement, are eligible to apply for an FRG.

-- If you have not completed and filed an FRG report from your most recently completed grant you are automaticall ineligible for a new FRG.
+- Faculty who have not completed and filed an FRG report from their most recently completed FRG are automatically ineligible for a new FRG.

 - Faculty are encouraged to apply for external sources of funding.
 Outside grants will not reduce or increase the chances of receiving an FRG (except as an indication of well-received scholarship).

-- Facutly who receive "cost-share" funding as part of an external grant or who receive a University Professorship may not also receive an FRG award during the same academic year.
+- Faculty who receive "cost-share" funding as part of an external grant or who receive a University Professorship may not also receive an FRG award during the same academic year.

 - Preference will be given to the most meritorious proposals.
-However, when merit between proposals are considered equal, preference will be given to faculty whose proposals have not been funded within the past three years.
+However, when merit of proposals is considered equal, preference will be given to faculty whose proposals were funded least recently.

-- You may apply for one course of reassigned time per year.
+- You may apply for up to three units of reassigned time per year.

-- You may apply for reassigned time plus funding for travel, student research assistants or supplies, up to $1,000.
-The FRG maximum is $1,000 over the cost of reassigned time.
+- If you apply for reassigned time, you can also apply for funding for research travel, student research assistants or supplies, for up to $1,000.
+The FRG maximum is $1,000 over the cost of three units of reassigned time.

 Travel for specific research purposes

-- Travel may be to attend a conference, to visit libraries, and to conduct research.
-If traveling internationally, faculty should also request funding through the International Center's IOG program as well.
+- FRG-funded travel must be to conduct research.
+If traveling internationally, faculty should also request funding through the International Center's International Opportunities Grant program.

-- Travel funding includes transportation, food, lodging, and conference registration.
+- Travel funding may include transportation, food and lodging.